lmos-ai/lmos-demo/README.md

 2. Open the repository in Visual Studio Code:

 3. Open the Command Palette (F1 or Ctrl+Shift+P) and select `Remote-Containers: Reopen in Container`.
-This will build and open the repository in a Docker-based development container.
+This will build and open the repository in a Docker-based development container, in which Minikube is already installed and started.

 ### Step 2: Set OpenAI Connection Details